grantcarthew/node-scalable-blob-store/README.md

 ## Testing

-There are two options for testing `scalable-blob-store`:
+There are two methods for testing `scalable-blob-store`:

 1.  _Unit Testing_ which uses [tape][tape-url] and a mock file system using [mock-fs][mock-fs-url].
 2.  _Manual Testing_ which will create directories and files on your local disk.

 ### Unit Testing

-After cloning `scalable-blob-store` in your console:
+After cloning `scalable-blob-store`, type the following in your console:

 ```sh
 npm install